cartesi/hackathon/guide.md

 What does a simple Cartesi DApp consist of?

-A. Solidity Smart contracts.
+A. Solidity smart contracts
-B. Back-end and front-end as any other traditional applications.
-(Correct Answer)
+B. Back-end and front-end as any other traditional applications (Correct Answer)
-C. Linux OS.
+C. Linux OS

 />